inkstitch/inkstitch/collections/_fonts/en/monicha.md

 ![monica parentheses](/assets/images/fonts/monicaparentheses.png)

-### How to access the alternative letters.
+### How to access the alternative letters

 You can't use directly the keyboard to access these alternative letters.

-Instead some unusual unicode character have been used to store them.
-You will have to copy/paste these codes from this file to the lettering dialog window.
+Instead some unusual unicode characters have been used to store them.
+You will have to copy/paste their code from this file to the lettering dialog window.

 #### Small swashes

+<details> <summary>
-All lower case letters have a small swash alternative  :
+	All lower case letters </summary>

 ![Petite Echarpe](/assets/images/fonts/monichasmallswash.png)

 To use these alternative letters, you will need to cut  their code from here and paste it in the lettering dialog.